gjcarneiro/yacron/README.rst

 Install using binary
 ++++++++++++++++++++

-Alternatively, for some releases a self-contained binary can be downloaded from github: https://github.com/gjcarneiro/yacron/releases.
+Alternatively, a self-contained binary can be downloaded from github: https://github.com/gjcarneiro/yacron/releases.
 This binary should work on any Linux 64-bit system post glibc 2.23 (e.g. Ubuntu:16.04).
+Python is not required on the target system (it is embedded in the executable).

 Usage
 -----